volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 React uses JSX for templating instead of regular JavaScript.

-Remember that it's not necessary to use it, however, there it lot of pros:
+Remember that it's not necessary to use it, however, using it gives you a lot of benefits:

 * It is fast because it performs optimization while compiling code to JavaScript
 * It is type-safe and most of the errors can be caught during compilation